He’s Greater Than Roaring Floods

 Nancy DeMoss Wolgemuth: The floods do exist.
 They’re real, and we shouldn’t be surprised when they threaten us.

-Dannah: This is the Revive Our Hearts podcast with Nancy DeMoss Wolgemuth, coauthor of You Can Trust God to Write Your Story, for December 8, 2021.
+Dannah: This is the Revive Our Hearts podcast with Nancy DeMoss Wolgemuth, author of Heaven Rules, for December 5, 2024.
 I’m Dannah Gresh.

 You know, being a believer in Christ doesn’t mean that life is always easy.
 Sin still exists in the world, and we still go through trials and troubles.
 However, we can face those challenges with hope when we have our eyes fixed on Christ and our hearts grounded in the truth of God’s Word.
 Nancy’s going to talk about that today.
 She continues in this series titled, “The Lord Is King.”
 Let’s listen.

 Nancy: For a few days here, we’re looking into a short passage of Scripture, Psalm 93.
-It …
+It has been such an encouragement to …

 Dannah Gresh: Nancy DeMoss Wolgemuth reminds us, sometimes we feel completely overwhelmed.